AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/site-down-or-unresponsive/error-404-on-all-pages-due-to-content-staging-issue.md

 ---
 title: Error 404 on all pages due to Content Staging issue
-description: "This article provides a fix for the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure issue where you get a 404 error when accessing any storefront page or the Commerce Admin."
+description: This article provides a fix for the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure issue where you get a 404 error when accessing any storefront page or the Commerce Admin.
+exl-id: 62d8ba6e-8550-4e1e-8e8d-8f319c92778a
 ---
 # Error 404 on all pages due to Content Staging issue

 This article provides a fix for the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure issue where you get a 404 error when accessing any storefront page or the Commerce Admin.